ianhorswill/TED/TED/ReadMe.md

 * Better cache locality because of the use of table data structures
 * You effectively do common-subexpression elimination by tabling all the data
 * Tables that don't depend on one another can be computed in parallel (not yet implemented)
+* Mode analysis of variables can always be statically determined

+Stuff to do:
+* Implement recursion
+* Implement parallel evaluation
+* Implement indexing (this is probablym most important)